Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/network-faults/outage/recipes/read-patch-outage/README.md

-# Mixed(Read & Patch) workload with network outage with Multi-Master
+# Simulate network outage for a mixed(read & patch) workload with multi-master account

 This recipe encapsulates a mixed workload consisting of both read and patch operations that execute for 20-25 minutes.
 Around 5 minutes into the execution a regional outage is simulated by dropping all the packets bound to the specified region.
 The client/SDK detects the outage, marks the region as unavailable for reads and writes, and routes both the read and write requests to the next available region.